VPenkov/okayNav/README.md

 	parent : '', // will call nav's parent() by default toggle_icon_class : 'okayNav__menu-toggle',
     toggle_icon_content: '<span /><span /><span />',
+    align_right: true, // If false, the menu and the kebab icon will be on the left
+    swipe_enabled: true, // If true, you'll be able to swipe left/right to open the navigation
+    threshold: 50, // Nav will auto open/close if swiped >= this many percent
-    beforeopen : function() {}, // Will trigger before the nav gets opened open : function() {}, // Will trigger after the nav gets opened beforeclose : function() {}, // Will trigger before the nav gets closed close : function() {}, // Will trigger after the nav gets closed });
+    beforeOpen : function() {}, // Will trigger before the nav gets opened afterOpen : function() {}, // Will trigger after the nav gets opened beforeClose : function() {}, // Will trigger before the nav gets closed afterClose : function() {}, // Will trigger after the nav gets closed
+    itemHidden: function() {}, // Will trigger after an item moves to the hidden navigation
+    itemDisplayed: function() {} // Will trigger after an item moves to the visible navigation });
 ```

 ## Methods
+Open the off-screen part: ``navigation.okayNav('openInvisibleNav');``

+Close the off-screen part``navigation.okayNav('closeInvisibleNav');``

+Toggle the off-screen part``navigation.okayNav('toggleInvisibleNav');``

+Recalculate what should be visible and what shouldn't: ``navigation.okayNav('recalcNav');``

 Get the nav's parent element: ``navigation.okayNav('getParent');``

 Get the nav's visible part: ``navigation.okayNav('getVisibleNav');``